 The last time I saw my aunt, we were crowded around her table in Seoul.
 We were drinking wine and talking about death.

 It is a poetic gift.

 Salt is one of the pillars of civilization.
 In our little corner, the English language leans on it heavily.
-The words “salary,” “salubrious” all derive from the Latin word “sal.”
+The words “salary” and “salubrious” derive from the Latin word “sal.”
 Salus: the Roman goddess of welfare, health, prosperity.

-Lot’s wife rebels against the order of God and patriarchy by choosing to look back on her entire lifetime (honestly, who wouldn’t when their entire home is about to be destroyed astrally — most of the sermons I’ve heard in my extensive Korean baptist church experience then narrates this passage as Move On And Do Not Look Back — Ever Period).
+Lot’s wife rebels against the order of God and patriarchy by choosing to look back on her entire lifetime (honestly, who wouldn’t when their entire home is about to be destroyed astrally).
 She subsequently becomes salt.
 Literal interpretations take it as Old Testament-level punishment.
+Most of the sermons I’ve heard in my extensive Korean baptist church experience narrates this passage’s message as “move on and do not look back ever — period.

-Literature-me imagines Lot’s wife (unnamed) to have cried so much that her tears overtook her, cocooned her in its tracks.
+I imagine Lot’s wife (unnamed) cried so much her tears overtook her, cocooned her in the salt’s tracks.
 Metaphors for the kind of grief that kills you.